1 — check prerequisites node -v # need Node ≥ 20 → nodejs.org tmux -V # need tmux ≥ 3.0 → brew install tmux

 handmux stop·restart·status

-handmux stop # SIGTERM to supervisor — server + tunnel exit cleanly handmux restart # stop, wait 600 ms, start again with the same config handmux status # show running state, live URL, token
+handmux stop # stop server + tunnel cleanly handmux restart # restart the same manual or managed service handmux status # show running version, live URL, token

 Example status output